Nelson-Atkins Museum of Art: African

 The Nelson-Atkins began collecting African art in the 1930s, with many notable acquisitions including two 17th-century cast brass objects from the Benin Kingdom in Nigeria in 1958.
 While the collection grew slowly until 1983, subsequent years saw more aggressive acquisitions.
+In 2012, African art gallery curator Nii Quarcoopome worked to add more content and ways for audiences to interact by including videos and photographs showing visitors how objects are used in ceremonies or everyday life.
 It includes 400 objects made from wood, brass, bead, terracotta, ivory and natural fibers.
-Videos and photographs introduce African culture and add context, showing visitors how objects are used in ceremonies or everyday life.
+They have a variety of different cultures and tradition inside of the art world of the continent.
+These include a royal stool from the Asante people, a Standing Male Figure by a Hemba artist, a group of Kuba textiles, a Royal Beaded Throne created by a Bansoa artist in the Bamileke kingdom, a Female Mask (Kifwebe) by Songye artists, and a shrine figure carved by a Baga artist.